walidamriou/MedicalSignalsBox/README.md

 #### Embedded system project to collect,send and save medical data with software for receive the data in computers and smart devices.

 ### Hardware:
-* Hardware test and config:
+* Hardware test and config ( Co-Design ):
 1. ESP32 Bluetooth send data or ble_server.
 2. TFT ILI9225 with ESP32 LOLIN32.
 3. TTP224 Switch Touch Sensor Digital 4.
 4. RTC_DS3231: set time and date, read the time and date now.
 5. Get the data of Heart Rate and SpO2 from MAX30102.
-6. AD8232 ECG
+6. plot the signal of ECG from AD8232

 ### Software:
 1. __receive the data from the hardware via bluetooth by Nodejs (software/Linux/code.js) in linux (test it in ubuntu 18.04.2)__